Take Your First Step Toward Joining the Liberty Family

 - Claim your Liberty account

-- Submit your SAT, ACT, or CLT scores (Liberty University is offering test-optional admission through Fall 2022 acceptance)
+- Submit your SAT, ACT, or CLT scores (Liberty University is offering test-optional admission from now through Fall 2023 acceptance)

 - Submit your Enrollment Deposit (Note: the earlier you submit your deposit, the more scholarships you may qualify for.)